pogilvie/dlog/README.md

 $ dlog -u myOrg
 ````

-dlog creates an index.csv files which you may load into a spreadsheet to an overview of the downloaded logs.
+dlog creates an index.csv file which you may load into a spreadsheet which will give you an overview of the downloaded logs.

 ````
 ID                 USER          REQUEST     STATUS                                                                                                                              DURATIONMSEC LOG LENGTH